 Lehman Caves

 Lehman Caves is one of the largest and most dazzling cave systems in the Silver State and has been stunning visitors since the 1800s.
 This immaculate cave system was discovered by Absalom Lehman in the late 1880s after experiencing an uncharacteristically cool breeze coming out of the ground.
-After climbing inside a modest natural entrance, Absalom became enchanted with the otherworldly array of stalactites and stalagmites before him and began giving private cave tours to hundreds of visitors.
+After climbing inside a modest natural entrance, Absalom became enchanted with the otherworldly array of stalactites and stalagmites before him.
+Soon, he began giving private cave tours to hundreds of visitors.

-An attraction long before this spectacular section of Nevada became an official National Park, tour Lehman Caves to learn how this unique cave system was first discovered, see more than 300 shield formations, and why this environment makes the perfect home for a handful of creatures found nowhere else on Earth.
+An attraction long before it became a National Park, tour Lehman Caves to learn how this unique cave system was discovered, see more than 300 shield formations, and discover why this environment makes the perfect home for a handful of creatures found nowhere else on Earth.

 By 1922, the elaborate cave system had garnered a following and reputation.
 It was designated Lehman Caves National Monument, and then later absorbed by Great Basin National Park in 1986.
 Great Basin wows with crowdless alpine lake trails, some of the tallest peaks in the state, the world’s oldest living trees, and the brightest stars beneath the darkest skies.